GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Cloud_Spanner_to_BigQuery_Flex.md

 ### Optional Parameters

+* **spannerProjectId** (Spanner Project ID): The project where the Spanner instance to read from is located.
+The default for this parameter is the project where the Dataflow pipeline is running.
 * **spannerRpcPriority** (Priority for Spanner RPC invocations): The priority of Spanner job.
 Must be one of the following: [HIGH, MEDIUM, LOW].
 Default is HIGH.
 * **bigQuerySchemaPath** (Cloud Storage path to BigQuery JSON schema): The Cloud Storage path for the BigQuery JSON schema.
 If `createDisposition` is not set, or set to CREATE_IF_NEEDED, this parameter must be specified.
 (Example: gs://your-bucket/your-schema.json).
 * **writeDisposition** (Write Disposition to use for BigQuery): BigQuery WriteDisposition.
 For example, WRITE_APPEND, WRITE_EMPTY or WRITE_TRUNCATE.
 Defaults to: WRITE_APPEND.